ausdigital/ausdigital-idp/docs/index.md

 ## Introduction

-Integrity in the transacitonal network depends on business identity confidence.
+Integrity in the transactional network depends on business identity confidence.
 Specifically that a person creating a transaction does have an authorised role in a business that is identified by a recognised scheme (eg Australian Business Number).
 The framework can allow multiple assurance levels about an identity claim so long as the assurance level associated with any transaction is known to all parties.

 ![Identity Framework](IdentityModel.png)

-The Open ID Connect (OIDC) specification is a very well established protcol for authentication and authorisation that meets the needs of the framework.
+The Open ID Connect (OIDC) specification is a very well established protocol for authentication and authorisation that meets the needs of the framework.
 Therefore this specification builds upon OIDC by specifying a set of scopes, claims, and assurance levels that will support consistent use of a marketplace of identity providers.

 ## Licence